top of page

 JUEUN HONG

-I was first introduced to chess at the age of nine, when my mom offered it as an alternative to traditional board games.
+At nine years old, my mom introduced chess as an alternative to traditional board games I met my soulmate.
 What began as a casual pastime quickly became a defining part of my life.
 Over the years, chess has shaped many of the qualities I value most in myself: discipline, resilience, and strategic thinking.

 Today, I continue my journey as a competitive chess player, most recently placing 3rd in the Women’s Section of the Korean National Championship.